- Home

 Community and events space Outhouse has all the information on LGBTQ+ Dublin you’ll need, as well as a good café and gallery.

-The GCN is Ireland’s longest running free LGBTQ+ magazine and provides up to date listings, general information on Dublin’s LGBTQ+ scene & culture: it’s also available free in various venues throughout the city.
+The GCN is Ireland’s longest running free LGBTQ+ magazine and provides up to date listings, general information on Dublin’s LGBTQ+ scene & culture: it’s also available for free in various venues throughout the city.

 A podcast about dismantling the stigma surrounding a HIV positive diagnosis may not sound like a barrel of laughs, but the Posvibe podcast delivers moving yet wickedly funny discussions with friends and allies that also offers a glimpse into the warmth and wit of the Irish.
 It’s co-presented by Veda Lady, one of the Dublin’s original and best drag queens.